Skip to main content

 Most entry-level Quantum Computing Engineer roles ask for 0-2 years of relevant experience.
 Internships, freelance, contract, and significant side-project work typically count.
 If you have less, lead with transferable skills and demonstrable outcomes in Qiskit and quantum algorithms.

-What is the typical salary range for a entry-level Quantum Computing Engineer?
+Where can I find reliable salary data for a entry-level Quantum Computing Engineer?

 What skills set a entry-level Quantum Computing Engineer apart in interviews?